pingcap/docs-cn/v2.1/reference/tools/tidb-binlog/reparo.md

     The level of the output information of logs
     Value: "debug"/"info"/"warn"/"error"/"fatal" ("info" by default) -V Prints the version.
+-c int
+    The number of concurrencies in the downstream for the replication process (`16` by default).
+A higher value indicates a better throughput for the replication.
 -config string
     The path of the configuration file
     If the configuration file is specified, Reparo reads the configuration data in this file.